American football: Special teams unit

-Tampa Bay Buccaneers placekicker Connor Barth attempts a field goal by kicking the ball from the hands of a holder.
+Tampa Bay Buccaneers kicker Connor Barth attempts a field goal by kicking the ball from the hands of a holder.
 This is the standard method to score field goals or extra points.

 The special teams unit is responsible for all kicking plays.
 The special teams unit of the team in control of the ball tries to execute field goal (FG) attempts, punts, and kickoffs, while the opposing team's unit will aim to block or return them.

-Three positions are specific to the field goal and PAT (point-after-touchdown) unit: the placekicker (K or PK), holder (H), and long snapper (LS).
-The long snapper's job is to snap the football to the holder, who will catch and position it for the placekicker.
-There is not usually a holder on kickoffs, because the ball is kicked off a tee; however, a holder may be used in certain situations, such as if wind is preventing the ball from remaining upright on the tee.
-The player on the receiving team who catches the ball is known as the kickoff returner (KR).
+Three positions are specific to the field goal and PAT (point after touchdown) unit: the placekicker (K or PK), holder (H), and long snapper (LS).
+The long snapper's job is to snap the football to the holder, who will catch and place it on the ground for the kicker.
+There is usually never a holder on kickoffs, because the ball is kicked off a tee; however, a holder may be used in certain situations, such as if wind is preventing the ball from remaining upright on the tee.
+The player on the receiving team who catches the ball is known as the kick returner (KR).

 The positions specific to punt plays are the punter (P), long snapper, upback, and gunner.
 The long snapper snaps the football directly to the punter, who then drops and kicks it before it hits the ground.
 Gunners line up split outside the line and race down the field, aiming to tackle the punt returner (PR)—the player who catches the punt.
-Upbacks line up a short distance behind the line of scrimmage, providing additional protection to the punter.
+Upbacks line up a short distance, typically 1-7 yards, behind the line of scrimmage, providing additional protection to the punter.